Low, medium, and high-carbon steel: everything you need to know

 What is low-carbon steel?

-Low-carbon steel, also known as mild steel, has a comparatively low radio of carbon to iron compared to other steel types.
+Low-carbon steel, also known as mild steel, has a comparatively low ratio of carbon to iron compared to other steel types.
 Typically, its carbon content is within the range of 0.05% and 0.32% by weight.
 This gives low-carbon steel low strength while making it more malleable and ductile compared to high-carbon steel.

 What are the uses of low-carbon steel?